Sea Bird: 1965: three-year-old season

 As a three-year-old, Sea-Bird won all five starts, starting with a three-length win in the Prix Greffulhe.
 He next appeared in the Prix Lupin, which he won by six lengths from Diatome.

 In The Derby, Sea-Bird started as the 7/4 favourite in a field of twenty two.
 There was an incident the night before the race in which police and security staff repelled a gang which had attempted to enter the stable of the 2000 Guineas winner Niksar.
 Before the race, Sea-Bird was described as looking "plain and high".
 He raced on the outside behind the leaders until the turn into the straight and then moved up to take the lead on the bridle with Glennon sitting "still as a statue".
 Sea-Bird won effortlessly by two lengths from Meadow Court, who went on to win the Irish Derby and the King George VI and Queen Elizabeth Stakes, with I Say in third.
 Timeform said of his victory: "Sea-Bird's performance at Epsom had to be seen to believed.
 He beat his twenty-one opponents without coming off the bit."

 In July, Sea-Bird ran in the Grand Prix de Saint-Cloud, which he won, easing down, by two and a half lengths from Couroucou.
 He was then rested until the autumn.

 In the Prix de l'Arc de Triomphe, Sea-Bird faced a very strong field, including Irish Derby winner Meadow Court, Preakness winner Tom Rolfe, French Derby (Prix du Jockey Club) winner Reliance, Prix de Diane winner Blabla and Russian Derby winner Anilin.
-Starting at odds of 6/5, Sea Bird won easily despite veering across the track, with jockey Pat Glennon patting him down the neck in the final 100 yards, by six lengths (though photographs of the finish show it to have been closer to four and a half lengths) from Reliance.
-Five lengths further back in third place was Diatome (though photographs show it to have been closer to four lengths), who went on to win the Washington, D.C.
+Starting at odds of 6/5, Sea Bird was an easy 6-length winner from Reliance despite veering sharply across the track in the straight, with jockey Pat Glennon patting him down the neck in the final 100 yards (though photographs of the finish show it to have been closer to four and a half lengths).
+Five lengths further back in third place was Diatome, who went on to win the Washington, D.C.
 International.
 Fourth place went to Free Ride, fifth was Anilin and sixth was Tom Rolfe.